 Trade through pass in Sikkim since 18th century

-Gangtok, July 5 (UNI) The history of formal trade linkage between India and Tibet through passes in Sikkim has not been achieved overnight but the result of several rounds of discussions spreading over several years between the then British-India government and Chinese/Tibet authorities and dates back to 18th century.
+Gangtok, Jul 5: The history of formal trade linkage between India and Tibet through passes in Sikkim has not been achieved overnight but the result of several rounds of discussions spreading over several years between then British India government and the Chinese/Tibet authorities and dates back to 18th century.

 The British India government always tried to establish trade linkage with Tibet but it got resistance by chieftains of Tibet and Chinese rulers.